Receiving Aid

 • Federal TEACH Grant

-• Federal Supplemental Education Opportunity Grant (SEOG)
+• Federal Supplemental Education Opportunity Grant (FSEOG)

-• Direct Loans - Subsidized and Unsubsidized
+• Direct Loans (Subsidized and Unsubsidized)

-The Department of Education has specified that Title IV financial aid funds can only be automatically applied to a select list of allowable charges.
-Other charges can only be paid for by Title IV funds if authorization is given by the student.
+The Department of Education has specified that Title IV financial aid funds can be automatically applied only to a select list of allowable charges.
+Other charges can be paid for by Title IV funds only if authorization is given by the student.

 Allowable Charges